jacques-dup/karchives/docs/religion/organizations/orc_ancestry.md

 ---
-title: Association - The Way of the Blood Rage
+title: The Way of the Blood Rage
 summary: A description of The Way of the Blood Rage, traditional Orcish Ancestral beliefs.
 authors:
   - Jacques du Plessis